realzvqle/ZivLine/README.md

 Example: ``deldir stuff`` <- deletes the directory

-# KILL
+# Process

-Kills a process through the processID
+Edits Processes

-Syntax: kill *pid
+Syntax: process *type *args

-Example: ``kill 18189`` <- Kills The Process With The PID of 18189
+type can be -k to kill a process, -l to list all process, or -g to to get a pid from a process

-# GETPID
+EXAMPLES:
-Gets The PID of a Window (NOT FILENAME!!!!!)
+    - `process -k 1719` <- Kills the process with pid 1719

-Syntax: getpid *windowname
+    - `process -l` <- Lists All Processes And PIDs

-Example: ``getpid Untitled - Notepad`` <- Gets the pid of a new notepad window
+    - `process -g Untitled - Notepad` <- Gets the pid of notepad window

 # DELETE